ColtenZimm/portfolio/README.md

 ### Deploy
 You can deploy to GitHub Pages, Netlify, Vercel, or other static hosts.

-### Replace Resume
-Put your actual resume file named `resume.pdf` inside the `public/` folder to replace the placeholder.

 ## Tailwind CSS
 This project uses Tailwind CSS.
 If you want to customize styling, edit `tailwind.config.js` and the CSS file.